Developing a Single Page App with FastAPI and React

 Dependencies:

 Before beginning this tutorial, you should be familiar with how React works.
-For a quick refresher on React, review the Main Concepts guide or the Intro to React tutorial.
+For a quick refresher on React, review the main concepts from the Quick Start guide, and if you're new to React, check out the Tic-Tac-Toe tutorial for some hands-on practice.

 Contents